Kodak: Shift to digital

 Under CEOs Colby Chandler and Kay Whitmore, Kodak instead attempted to diversify its chemical operations.
 Although these new operations were given large budgets, there was little long-term planning or assistance from outside experts, and most of them resulted in large losses.
-Another effort to diversify failed when Kodak purchased Sterling Drug in 1988 at a cost of $5.1 billion.
+Another effort to diversify failed when Kodak purchased Sterling Drug in 1988 for $5.1 billion.
 The drug company was overvalued and soon lost money.
 Research and development at Kodak Research Laboratories was directed into digital technology during the 1980s, laying the groundwork for a future digital shift.